Asymptotics of the graph Laplace operator near an isolated singularity: Numerical simulations

+\nd Thus, the asymptotics are exact in this example: \(L_t f(0)\) is independent of \(t\), so in particular \(\sqrt{t}\,L_t f(0)\to 0\) as \(t\downarrow 0\).
+Hence $L_tf$ does not become unbounded at the singularity as $t\to0$, contrary to the naive expectation that every non-removable singularity should produce blow-up of the continuous graph Laplacian, as happens for boundary-type singularities treated in \citet{BelkinQueWangZhou2012} and \citet{PalTewodrose2025}.
+In particular here, $\sqrt{t}\,L_t f(0)\to 0$ as $t\downarrow 0$, contrasting with the previous simulation in Table \ref{tab:scaled_GL}, where the same limit is non-zero.

 \textbf{Clarification (domain vs.\ evaluation point).} Throughout this experiment, the metric $g=2\,du^2+u^2d\theta^2$ and area element $d\!\operatorname{vol}_g=\sqrt{2}\,u\,du\,d\theta$ are defined on $M\setminus\{0\}$.
 The integral defining $L_t f(0)$ is taken over $M\setminus\{0\}$, while $x=0$ is the \emph{evaluation point} in the kernel $e^{-\|x-y\|^2/t}$.
 This distinction is essential and matches the non-removable nature of the cone tip (angle deficit), even though the Gaussian curvature is $0$ away from the tip.
-See Definition \ref{def:GL for loc. ang. conformal metrics} for a comparison, where the locally angularly conformal metrics (cf. Definition \ref{def:locally angularly conformal}) were also \textit{not} defined at the isolated singularity.
+See Definition/Remark \ref{def:GL for loc. ang. conformal metrics} for a comparison, where the locally angularly conformal metrics (cf. Definition \ref{def:locally angularly conformal}) were also \textit{not} defined at the isolated singularity.
+Figure~\ref{fig:cone_apex_experiment} illustrates the simulation setup for the cone used in this example.